Nagendra1997/mesibo-documentation/mesibo-module.md

 4. Initialize mesibo module as by providing a module name, your callback function references, etc
 5. To compile your module you can refer the sample `MakeFile` provided which builds and places the resulting shared library in `/etc/mesibo/module_<module name>.so`

+For a detailed example with code on writing a Mesibo Module, refer to the example [Building a chatbot]()

 ## 4. Loading a Mesibo Module
 As described previously, a mesibo module is simply a shared library (.so file) that needs to be loaded at runtime which links with your main Mesibo instance. initialized your module, which is used to build your module.